Kiali helps you define, validate, and observe the connections and microservices of your Istio service mesh.

 When there is traffic for some workload, the wizard maps a weighted rule; when there is not traffic, an abort rule is coded in the pair of Istio resources VirtualService and DestinationRule generated.

-All previous wizards have an Advanced Options section where user can define specific configuration for TLS and LoadBalancing.
+All previous wizards have an Advanced Options section where the user can define specific configuration for TLS, LoadBalancing, Security and Gateways.

 The following article Kiali: Observability in Action for Istio Service Mesh describes more examples of how to use the Kiali Wizards to configure Istio configuration.